Rub' al Khali Basin: Basin evolution

 The overall history of the Rub' al Khali Basin goes back to the Proterozoic ("Precambrian").
-The first regional tectonic signature in the history is recorded as the end-Ediacaran unconformity, followed by the pre-Siq unconformity affecting the western and southwestern edges of the basin.
+The first regional tectonic signature in history is recorded as the end-Ediacaran unconformity, followed by the pre-Siq unconformity affecting the western and southwestern edges of the basin.
 Throughout the earlier periods of the Paleozoic, the intracratonic basin went through an extensional tectonic phase, which ended with a regional Carboniferous unconformity, representing the Hercynian orogenic compressional stage.
 From the Early Permian onwards, the basin experienced back-arc extension on the edge of Gondwana, leading to the formation of the regional Khuff Formation with anhydrite and halite deposition.
 This tectonic regime gradually transitioned into a passive margin setting with the opening of the Neo-Tethys in the Early Triassic.

 During the early Mesozoic, this tectonic quiescent stage remained active, laying down the majority of the sedimentary sequence, including the main reservoirs of the succession.
-Following the tectonic subsidence at the border of the shallow Tethys ocean, the basin experienced its first compressional stage in the earliest Early Cretaceous, represented to the south of the basin by the Northern Hadramaut Arch.
+Following the tectonic subsidence at the border of the shallow Tethys Ocean, the basin experienced its first compressional stage in the earliest Early Cretaceous, represented to the south of the basin by the Northern Hadramaut Arch.
 To the east of the Rub' al-Khali Basin, this resulted in the obduction of the Semail Ophiolite, an oceanic crustal sequence which today is widely studied in the Oman Mountains.
 Two stages of tectonic uplift are noted towards the end of the Cenomanian (around 94 Ma, close to the Cenomanian-Turonian turnover) and in the middle Santonian, approximately 80 Ma.
 This phase of ophiolite obduction lasted until Middle to Late Eocene times.
 The active compression caused by the Alpine orogeny and represented in the Middle Eastern territories by the Zagros fold and thrust belt, continued in the late Paleogene and Neogene, with the main phase of uplift lasting from about 25 to 18 Ma.
-The Quaternary overburden section of the active margin stage of the basin contains sands, silts, clays and conglomerates deposited in sand dunes (ergs) and sabkhas.
+The Quaternary overburden section of the active margin stage of the basin contains sands, silts, clays, and conglomerates deposited in sand dunes (ergs) and sabkhas.
 The sequence is disturbed by the impact of various meteorites in a series of craters known as the Wabar craters.